buterina/how-to-learn/README.md

-# Learning How to Learn: project work for Practicum web development course
+# Learning How to Learn: a project work for Practicum web development course

 ## Description:

-"Learning how to Learn" is a one-page website about learning strategies based on philosophy of Barbara Oakley and Josh Kaufman
+"Learning how to Learn" is a one-page website about learning strategies based on Barbara Oakley's and Josh Kaufman's ideas

 ## Technologies:

-*HTML5;
+-HTML5;

-*CSS (flexbox, animations);
+-CSS (flexbox, animations);

-*BEM (Block, Element, Modifier) methodology
+-BEM (Block, Element, Modifier) methodology

 ## Demo: